MICHIGAN BLUEBIRD SOCIETY

 At any point in the process, the grant applicant may contact MBS via the general contact email on the website to check on the status of an application.

 As stated above, when a grant is approved, it could be for all or part of the project scope originally requested.
-MBS would then attempt to provide all grant nest boxes and materials within 2-3 weeks of when the project was approved.
+MBS would then attempt to schedule the delivery of all materials prior to the strat of the next nesting season, or within 2 weeks of the award date, if the current nesting season has already started.
 Whenever possible, MBS would try to deliver materials in person to save shipping.
 In either case, MBS will work with the grantee’s representative to make sure all materials are acquired and delivered.
 Items delivered in person would require a signed receipt provided by a responsible individual from the organization receiving the grant.

 NOTE: All products and materials provided under this grant program will, upon delivery to the grantee, become the property of the grantee.
 The grantee will then become 100% responsible for their management and maintenance.